Wuthering Waves: Development

-Wuthering Waves was revealed on March 23, 2022, by Kuro Games.
+Wuthering Waves is developed by the Guangzhou-based studio Kuro Games.
+It is directed by Solon Lee.
+It was first revealed in May 2022 with cinematic and teaser trailers.
 It was announced for iOS on March 25, 2024.
-Development happened at Kuro Games's recently opened facility in Hong Kong, instead of its main studio in Guangzhou.

 The game underwent two closed beta tests, with the second concluding in March 2024.
 After the first closed beta test, the story content was largely reworked in response to player feedback that it felt "uncomfortable".

 On March 29, 2024, it was announced that Wuthering Waves was to be released on iOS, Android, and PC via the Epic Games Store in late May.
 In May 2024, it was announced that Wuthering Waves will be available via the Mac App Store in the future.
+Also from May of 2024, they upgraded to Unreal Engine 5 to upgrade out of Unreal Engine 4 in order to safely transition out of the older game engine.
 On March 21, 2025, it was announced that the game will be released via Steam on April 29, 2025.

 The PlayStation 5 version was released on January 2, 2025, with version 2.0, and the Mac version was released on March 27, 2025.
+An Xbox Series X/S version was released in July 2026.

 Reception

+Critical response

+According to review aggregator Metacritic, Wuthering Waves received "mixed or average" reviews for the iOS and Windows version, and "generally favorable" reviews for the PlayStation 5 version.
+80% of critics recommended the game according to OpenCritic.

 Wuthering Waves had over 30 million pre-registered users from over 100 regions and initially launched to a mixed reception with some positive feedback.
-While some players pointed out some issues at the game's launch, others praised the game saying it had the "best gameplay" among gacha games.
+While some players pointed out some issues at the game's launch, others praised the game, saying it had the "best gameplay" among gacha games.
 Within its first week, it became the most downloaded in 100 regions.
 Some players were able to access unreleased content by changing the system clock.
 Other bugs included animation errors, such as issues with character movement.
 Some players who attempted to launch the game from the Epic Games store were met with a screen that read "Fatal Error", with a guide later being published on how to fix the issue.

-At the same time, critics said that the generous rewards in Lustrous Tides made up for these bugs.
+At the same time, critics said that the generous rewards in Lustrous Tides currency made up for these bugs.
 On May 23, 2024, Kuro Games issued an apology to players and promised that players would receive in-game rewards as compensation for the game's issues.
-When patch 1.0.19 was released on May 29, in an attempt to fix the game's bugs, players found that the patch had removed all music from the game, and guides were released on how to fix the bug.
-On the same day, a bug was found that caused the game's audio to become delayed or be removed altogether.
+When patch 1.0.19 was released on May 29, a bug was found that caused the game's audio to become delayed or be removed altogether.
 Guides were later released on how to fix both bugs.

 Despite the rocky launch, critics and the overall playerbase praised Wuthering Waves for its "refreshing" combat system, open world, and movement mechanics alongside its "forgiving" gacha system.